I am a fifth-generation South Dakotan with roots in the small towns of Wessington Springs and Kimball.

 From 2020 to 2022, I was a reporter and then supervising senior producer for South Dakota Public Broadcasting at the Black Hills Studio in Rapid City.

-In 2022, I became the editor-in-chief of a South Dakota news website launched by a national nonprofit, States Newsroom.
+In 2022, I became the editor-in-chief of South Dakota Searchlight, a news website launched by a national nonprofit, States Newsroom.

 My professional honors include the 2007 Outstanding Young Journalist Award from the South Dakota Newspaper Association, and a 2021 National Edward R. Murrow Award for investigative journalism.